Machine-assisted quantitizing designs: augmenting humanities and social sciences with artificial intelligence: Discussion

-Continuing to use any potentially pseudo-mixed designs would thus seem difficult to justify, when objectively more efficient and transparent methods are available.
-Purely qualitative research naturally has its place; but applying qualitative designs in empirical scenarios, if the actual goal is quantification and extrapolation, can lead to unintentional pseudo-mixed practices and spurious results.
-Using (and extrapolating based on) small sub-samples is no longer necessary either, as previously time-consuming annotation and analytic tasks can now be delegated to a (suitable expert-instructed) LLM.
-This all is of course not to say LLMs or ML or AI should be applied to everything everywhere all at once.
-Allocating research tasks to a machine is rather an optimization problem between monetary resources, human time, and output quality.
-However, as shown above and in recent literature, using currently already available LLMs does not always decrease, and can in some cases even improve upon human output quality \parencite[cf.][]{gilardi_chatgpt_2023,tornberg_chatgpt-4_2023}.
+Continuing to use potentially quasi-quantifying designs would seem difficult to justify, when more systematic options are available, employing transparent procedures, replicable annotation and systematic quantification.
+Purely qualitative and conceptual research naturally has its place.
+However, applying qualitative designs in empirical scenarios where the actual (even if unstated) goal is quantification or extrapolation can lead to unintentional bad practices and spurious results.
+Where more data are available, limiting a study to tiny subsamples is no longer necessary, as previously time-consuming analysis tasks can be delegated to suitable machines.
+This all is not to say LLMs or ML or AI should be applied to everything everywhere all at once.
+Automating annotation is rather an optimization problem between available resources, human time, and output quality.
+However, as shown above, and in recent literature, using currently already available LLMs does not always decrease quality, and can in some cases even improve upon human assistance \parencite[][]{gilardi_chatgpt_2023,tornberg_chatgpt-4_2023,mellon_ais_2024}.